Candida18/Candida18/README.md

  <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com?lines=Computer+Science+Student;Web+Developer;DS%20|%20AI%20|%20ML%20Enthusiast;Graphic%20Designer;Always%20learning%20new%20things&center=true&width=500&height=50&font=georgia"></a>
 </p>
 <hr/>
-<h4 align="center">I am a Senior at Fr.
-CRCE pursuing B.E. in CSE.
+<h4 align="center">I am an incoming SDE at JP Morgan Chase & Co.
 I like to Code, Design, Innovate and Experiment.
 I am an enthusiastic and a social person who loves to take up new challenges and learn new skills.
-I love meeting new people, exchanging ideas and spreading knowledge and positivity.</h4>
+Passionate developer with a love for problem-solving and creating innovative solutions.
+Experienced in various programming languages and frameworks.
+Dedicated to continuous learning and growth in the ever-evolving world of technology.
+Open to collaboration and exploring new opportunities.</h4>
 <br>
 <p align="center"> <img src="https://komarev.com/ghpvc/?username=candida18&label=Candida's%20Profile%20Views%20&color=dc143c&style=plastic" alt="candida18" /> </p>